Some of the links on this site are affiliate links. Read our full disclaimer here.

-Only recently in the early 2010's, options for investing in farmland REITs started, as well as online crowdfunding platforms offering fractional shares and other lower barrier-to-entry options.
+Only recently in the early 2010s, options for investing in farmland REITs began, as well as online crowdfunding platforms offering fractional shares and other lower barrier-to-entry options.

 Because of this, most of the hard data available online only goes back around 30 years or more.

 Also, farmland is such a sought-after asset by those in the know that it doesn't turn over like more liquid assets like stocks, options, and crypto.